def-gthill/lexurgy/doc/source/sc.rst

     :maxdepth: 2
     :caption: Contents:

-    sc-tutorial
-    sc-cli
+    Tutorial <sc-tutorial>
+    Cheat Sheet <sc-cheat-sheet>
+    Language Specification <sc-dsl>
+    Command-Line Tool <sc-cli>

 Why Lexurgy SC?
 ----------------

-Sound changes are hard to get right on the first try, and Lexurgy embraces this truth.
-It's designed around two main goals:

-    - Rules are short, easy to read, and can have descriptive names.
-      When you want to revise the sound changes, you shouldn't be lost in your own change file.
-    - You might need complex feature and class definitions at the beginning of the file, but these should need to change much less often than the rules themselves.
+Lexurgy's design philosophy sets it apart from other sound change
+appliers:

+- **Embrace revision**.
+Sound changes are hard to get right the first try, and it can take a lot of tinkering and experimentation to produce the results you want.
+It should be easy to make on-the-fly revisions to a project, even one you haven't touched in months.
+That means encouraging descriptive names, a logical and organized file structure, and syntax that allows for small adjustments to existing rules.
+- **Make common things easy**.
+You shouldn't have to be a programming genius to write common kinds of sound change rules.
+Lots of languages have stress assignment, assimilation, and vowel harmony, so the available syntax should naturally lend itself to writing such rules.

 Why not just use Rosenfelder's SCA?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~